magenta-aps/osdatascanner/docs/docker.md

 # Docker

-The repository contains a `Dockerfile` for each of the OS2datascanner
+The repository contains a `Dockerfile` for each of the OSdatascanner
 modules:

 -   **Administration**: `docker/admin/Dockerfile`
 -   **Engine**: `docker/engine/Dockerfile`
 -   **Report**: `docker/report/Dockerfile`

-Using these is the recommended way to install OS2datascanner as a developer.
+Using these is the recommended way to install OSdatascanner as a developer.

-To run OS2datascanner in Docker, you need a running Docker daemon.
+To run OSdatascanner in Docker, you need a running Docker daemon.
 See `the official Docker documentation <https://docs.docker.com/install/>` for installation instructions.